Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/_index.md

 ---
 title: "IBM i: Installation and Operation"
 linkTitle: "Installation and operation IBM i"
 weight: 120
----This documentation provides information to aide you in installing, updating, upgrading, or migrating {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+--- This documentation provides information to aide you in installing, updating, upgrading, or migrating {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 For more information on Axway products, visit [www.axway.com](https://www.axway.com/en).